Skip to main content

 output-of-ping

-NOTE: At this point, there is a chance that the CVM will not display the external IP, which causes the ping test to fail.
-Restarting the CVM from virsh solves the issue:
+There is a chance that the CVM will not display the external IP, which causes the ping test to fail.
+Restart the CVM with virsh to solve the issue:

 root@ahv# virsh reboot <vm_name>

-Since all hosts were brought up in single-node clutsers to configure the IPs, we first have to destroy those clusters.
-This will remove the CVM IP from the current cluster and allow us to reassign it to a new cluster.
+Because the hosts were brought up in single-node clusters to configure the IPs, you first have to destroy those clusters.
+This will remove the CVM IP from the current cluster and allow you to reassign it to a new cluster.

 admin@cvm# cluster destroy

-NOTE: After destruction, CVM password might be reset.
-If it has, logout of CVM and log back in using the default (username: admin, password: Nutanix/4u)
+After destruction, the CVM password might be reset.
+If it has, log out of CVM and log back in using the default credentials (username: admin, password: Nutanix/4u).

-Verify that it is complete by checking the cluster's status on each node:
+Verify that the process is complete by checking the cluster's status on each node:

 admin@cvm# cluster status